Marijuana 101 - the quick and easy guide to legal marijuana

 What's fun to do when I'm high?
 Back to the top

 The most common thing people do is hang out with friends.
-Use our Weed Friend Finder to find which of your friends are most likely to enjoy marijuana.
+Use weefr to find which of your friends are most likely to enjoy marijuana.

 You can also check out our Things To Do While High page.
 Though you really don't have to do anything, your experience and enjoyment can be increased by certain activities.
 Watch "trippy" videos (see the list for great examples), play games, watch movies (funny/stupidish movies you've enjoyed before are great), or simply talk about the little things (why is there a silent "k"?) or big things (what's the meaning of life?) with friends.

 Looking for something quick?
 Here's a slow motion video of Neil Degrasse Tyson, which recently had the #1 stop on our list of top things to do while high.